DynamoRIO/drmemtrace_samples/README.md

 A trace contains a sequence of user-mode instruction and memory fetches for each thread in a target application.
-Each 32KB block of thread data has a timestamp and records which cpu it executon on, allowing reconstructing the thread interleaving at that granularity.
+Each 32KB block of thread data has a timestamp and records which cpu it executed on, allowing reconstructing the thread interleaving at that granularity.

 The trace format used by trace analysis tools is the [memref_t